oegedijk/explainerdashboard/README.md

 ### Switching off tabs

-You can switch off individual tabs using boolean flags, e.g.:
+You can switch off individual tabs using boolean flags.
+This also makes sure that expensive calculations for that tab don't get executed:

 ```python
 ExplainerDashboard(explainer,